-Section 9.3.3 Required information

-The Assessor must retain evidence to demonstrate the OREG System(s) on the rated premises meet the requirement of a shared connection.

-- All electricity proportioning calculations.
-All shared solar consumption calculations must be done using the NABERS Onsite Renewable Energy Generation (OREG) allocation calculator (available on the NABERS website). - b) Contract or agreement confirming ownership of the OREG System.
+Sharad Section 9.3.3 Required information Shared connections The Assessor must retain evidence to demonstrate the OREG System(s) on the rated premises meet the requirement of a shared connection .
+Documentation examples a) All electricity proportioning calculations. b) Contract or agreement confirming ownership of the OREG System.
 This may include leasing agreements.
-Where such a document does not exist, the Assessor must provide written correspondence with the client/site confirming who has ownership of the OREG System. - c) Single line diagram or other evidence showing that the OREG System is directly connected to the same shared connection as the end use for which the renewable electricity is being allocated. - d) Confirmation of any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling. - e) Contract or agreement confirming any on-selling arrangement(s) within the network.
+Where such a document does not exist, the Assessor must provide written correspondence with the client/site confirming who has ownership of the OREG System. c) Single line diagram or other evidence showing that the OREG System is directly connected to the same shared connection as the end use for which the renewable electricity is being allocated. d) Confirmation of any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling. e) Contract or agreement confirming any on-selling arrangement(s) within the network.
 This may include Power Purchase Agreements (PPA) with end uses within the network.
-Where such a document does not exist, the Assessor must provide one of the following: - Evidence of payment in the form of invoices/bills where the amount of renewable electricity is clearly stipulated. - 2) Evidence from the OREG System owner that they do not on-sell the electricity.
+Where such a document does not exist, the Assessor must provide one of the following: Evidence of payment in the form of invoices/bills where the amount of renewable electricity is clearly stipulated.
+2) Evidence from the OREG System owner that they do not on-sell the electricity. f)

-11.7.3 Onsite renewable energy capacity Section 9.3.5 Required information The Assessor must retain evidence that clearly states the capacity of all OREG systems.
-Documentation examples Documentation that can be used as evidence includes: a) Installation documentation or equipment specification documentation. b) A contractor's maintenance report. c) Grid connection documentation.
+Onsite renewable Section 9.3.5 Required information energy capacity The Assessor must retain evidence that clearly states the capacity of all OREG systems.
+0, 1, , Documentation examples Documentation that can be used as evidence includes- a) Installation documentation or equipment specification documentation. b) A contractor's maintenance report. c) Grid connection documentation.
 If unsure if documentation is sufficient, the Assessors should contact the National Administrator.
-11.7.4 Rainwater capture and recycling Section 9.4 Required information The documentation required for any water collected and/or recycled at a rated premises must include a statement by the Assessor affirming that recycled water has not been deducted from the consumption data.
+Rainwater Section 9.4 Required information capture and recycling The documentation required for any water collected and/or recycled at a rated premises must include a statement by the Assessor affirming that recycled water has not been deducted from the consumption data.